abeerarshad2025/Django-for-Beginners/README.md

 ## Description & Goals

-This tutorial is about learning web app development with Django 3 framework and Python programming language.
+This tutorial is about learning web app development with Django 3 web framework and Python 3 programming language.

 ---